-Useful contacts and Links
+Useful Contacts and Links

-Agency/Service Link or Contact Information NSPCC Reporting Historic Abuse Non-recent abuse NSPCC Knowsley LADO Local Authority Designated Officer Safeguarding and Quality Assurance (Children) Diane Kitcher Diane.kitcher@knowsley.gov.uk 07385420432 DBS A person satisfies the harm test if they may harm a child or vulnerable adult or put them at risk of harm.
+Agency/Service Link or Contact Information NSPCC Reporting Historic Abuse Non-recent abuse NSPCC Knowsley LADO Local Authority Designated Officer Diane Kitcher Safeguarding and Quality LADOinbox@knowsley.gov.uk Assurance (Children) 07385420432 DBS A person satisfies the harm test if they may harm a child or vulnerable adult or put them at risk of harm.
 It is something a person may do to cause harm or pose a risk of harm to a child or vulnerable adult.
 The Harm Test DBS Advice about when employers and volunteer managers can make a barring referral to the Disclosure and Barring Service (DBS).
-DBS Referral Guidance DBS DBS Online Referral Form Education Improvement Education Safeguarding Officer Vicki Clements 0151 443 2969 vicki.clements@knowsley.gov.uk
+DBS Referral Guidance DBS DBS Online Referral Form Education Education Safeguarding Officer Vicki Clements Improvement 0151 443 2969 Vicki.clements@knowsley.gov.uk